For the first time in 15 years, the American Heart Association

 Use liquid plant oils.

-best liquid plant oil is extra virgin olive oil.
-Avoid hydrogenated and
+The best liquid plant oil is extra virgin olive oil.
+Avoid hydrogenated and partially hydrogenated oils.

 Choose minimally processed foods.